 - Put on a pair of sterile gloves and drape the patient.
 Start with laying a sterile sheet between their legs and putting on an overlying cover drape with a hole in it, which is centered on the external genitalia.
 (This second, central drape can be difficult to place and maintain in female patients.)

 - Make sure you have all necessary supplies ready and at hand.
 For example, open and place the lubricant on the sterile field so it is accessible to the catheter.
-Remove the cap to the syringe with sterile water.
+Remove the cap to the syringe with sterile water and secure it to the balloon port.
 Open any packaging on the Foley or antiseptic solution applicators.
 Do not use an antiseptic prep to which the patient has a known allergy and use only pure silicone catheters for patients with latex sensitivity.

-- With your non-dominant hand, part the labia in a woman or pull up on the phallus of a male.
+- With your non-dominant hand, separate the labia in a woman or place the phallus on stretch in a male.
 From this point on, all catheter insertion activities will be done with just one hand.

 - With your dominant hand, clean off the urethral meatus with betadine or the antiseptic cleaning agent provided.
 This is usually performed three times.
 Wipe from high to low in a woman; in a male, start at the meatus and, with a circular clockwise/counterclockwise motion, extend the wiping outwards and down the shaft.
 Do not let go of the penile shaft with your non-dominant hand until the catheter has been completely advanced into the bladder.

-- Coat the tip of the catheter with sterile lubricant and advance the tip of the catheter into the meatus.
+- Grab the catheter near the top and coat the tip of the catheter with sterile lubricant and advance the tip of the catheter into the meatus.

 - For a male, pull up on the phallus while holding it at 3 and 9 o’clock.
 It is helpful to initially hold the phallus relatively perpendicular to the patient’s body and then angle the penis downward towards the feet after the catheter has traversed the pendulous urethra.

-- Advance the catheter by grasping it near the urethral meatus and pushing it in gently; about 1 inch at a time, then repeat until fully inserted; to the HUB in male patients.
+- Advance the catheter by grasping it near the urethral meatus and pushing it in gently; about 1 inch at a time, then repeat until fully inserted; in a female, this is about one inch past the return of urine and in a male, this is until the hub is at the meatus.
 (If the catheter is grasped too far away from the penis, the Foley will buckle and not advance.)
 There may be some resistance at the level of the membranous urethra or prostate.
 Most of the time, this can be managed by slow, steady pressure and gently rotating the catheter right and left until the tissues relax and the catheter can pass.
 Do not force the catheter if it will not pass easily with just gentle pressure.

 - Look for at least some urine return.
-If there is no urine return, irrigate the catheter using a catheter-tip syringe and 50-60 cc of sterile water or normal saline.
+Press on the lower abdomen/suprapubic region; if there is no urine return, irrigate the catheter using a catheter-tip syringe and 50-60 cc of sterile water or normal saline.
 Never inflate the catheter balloon until you have confirmation the tip of the catheter is in the patient’s bladder.

 - Inflate the catheter balloon with sterile water (usually 10 cc).
 We do not use normal saline to inflate the catheter balloon, as salt crystals could theoretically precipitate in the balloon, valve or balloon channel making deflation of the balloon difficult when removing or replacing the Foley.